Silver Strikers FC

 Silver Strikers Football Club is a Malawian professional football club based in Lilongwe, currently playing in the TNM Super League, the top division of Malawian football.
 The club was founded in 1977 as a social team for staff at the Reserve Bank of Malawi, hence the club's nickname The Bankers.

-They have won 9 Malawi league titles, making them the 2nd most successful team in the competition, one Malawi National Championship, four Malawi FAM Cup and three Top 8 Cups.They had also won many now defunct cups in the 80s and 90s, anniversary celebration cups, and a Charity Shield in 2025.
-These successes make them one of the most successful football clubs in Malawi, probably behind just FCB Nyasa Big Bullets and Mighty Wanderers FC.
+They have won 9 Malawi league titles, making them the second most successful team in the competition, one Malawi National Championship, four Malawi FAM Cup and three Top 8 Cups.They had also won many now defunct cups in the 80s and 90s, anniversary celebration cups, and a Charity Shield in 2025.

+Silver Strikers Ladies won the 2025-26 NBM Women’s Premiership league.